Ravinx001/Analog_Amplifier/README.md

 ## 🎯 Project Overview

-**Analog Audio Amplifier System** is a professionally designed analog electronics project that demonstrates the fundamental principles of audio signal processing and amplification.
-This circuit combines precision filtering with transistor-based amplification to deliver clean, amplified audio signals suitable for various audio applications.
+**Analog Signal Amplifier System** is a professionally designed analog electronics project that demonstrates the fundamental principles of analog signal processing and amplification.
+This circuit combines precision filtering with transistor-based amplification to deliver clean, amplified analog signals suitable for various analog applications.
 Built using discrete components and BJT technology, this project showcases classic analog design techniques while achieving modern performance standards.

-The system integrates three critical stages: a high-pass RC filter to eliminate unwanted low-frequency noise and DC components, a common-emitter BJT amplifier stage for significant voltage gain, and a low-pass RC filter to suppress high-frequency interference—resulting in a clean, powerful audio output.
+The system integrates three critical stages: a high-pass RC filter to eliminate unwanted low-frequency noise and DC components, a common-emitter BJT amplifier stage for significant voltage gain, and a low-pass RC filter to suppress high-frequency interference—resulting in a clean, powerful analog output.

 ---